xxxjdlk2985/Enable-IPV6-on-Huawei-Moded-Modem-V7R11-/README.md

 Requirements:
 1. Putty
 2. XAMPP
-3. ADB Telnet enabled on the modem
+3. Enabled ADB Telnet on the modem

 Steps:
 1. Download fixipv6 to the pc.